nagzz/TMBCalc/README.md

    docker pull grete/tmbcalc:latest
 ```

-Run the container inserting in it your project path, your input file folder path if it is not included in the project path and your annovar path.
+Run the container inserting in it: your project path, your input file folder path (if it is not already included in the project path) and your annovar path.
 Example:
 ```
 docker run -v /home/ubuntu/Annovar:/annovar -v /home/ubuntu/project_path:/project_path